scraperapi/scraperapi-mcp/README.md

 - Full implementation of the Model Context Protocol specification
 - Seamless integration with ScraperAPI for web scraping
-- Simple setup with Python
+- Simple setup with Python or Docker

 ## Architecture